blueinkhq/blueink-client-python/README.md

 - Automatically adjusts to text position in the document
 - Can be combined with regular manually-positioned fields

-For more details and examples, see the [Auto-Placement Documentation](docs/AUTO_PLACEMENT.md).

 #### Retrieval

 Getting a single bundle is fairly easy.
 They can be accessed with a single call.
 To get